Robert Tell

 The Medical Director's Divorce and Other Stories

-In today's complex hospitals life and death events occur around the clock.
-Hospitals are also places where love affairs can happen, ambition can get thwarted, and greed and ego can motivate action—just like in all other human activities.
-This book is a collection of dramatic and entertaining stories and vignettes about doctors, caregivers, patients, employees and executives
+A baby with breast cancer?
+A disgruntled morgue attendant!
+A medical chief who self-destructs!
+Today's complex hospitals are places where life and death events occur around the clock, where love affairs happen, where ambition gets thwarted, and where greed and ego can motivate action—just like in other human activities.
+This is a collection of dramatic tales about hospital staff.
+And much more.

 Thirsty Planet, A Novel